-Rebecque J. Laba, 52, has served as our Vice President, Finance and Administration since September 2007, and before that, served as a consultant to us on finance and administrative matters since October 2005.
+Rebecque J. Laba, 53, has served as our Vice President, Corporate Operations since January 2015 and served as our Vice President of Finance and Administration from September 2007 to January 2015.
+Previously, she served as a consultant to us on finance and administrative matters since October 2005.
 From 1999 to 2005, Ms. Laba served in various financial and operational roles at Idun Pharmaceuticals, Inc. until Idun was acquired by Pfizer Inc., a pharmaceutical company, in 2005.
 From 1997 to 1999, Ms. Laba worked at Asset Management Group, where she served in various financial and operational roles.